Sustainability Performance

 The company is reducing and ultimately eliminating its reliance on coal.
 TEP’s 2023 IRP carries forward the 2020 IRP plans to ramp down and ultimately retire TEP’s two coal-fired units at the Springerville Generating Station (SGS) by 2032.
 From 2015, when TEP ended use of coal at the H. Wilson Sundt Generating Station in Tucson, to mid-2022, when TEP ended participation at the San Juan Generating Station in New Mexico, the company has retired 638 MW of coal capacity, a 41 percent reduction.

-Ramping down reliance on coal-fired resources will help keep service affordable for TEP customers while significantly reducing air emissions and water consumption, eliminating the use of surface water for power generation and contributing to a reduction in groundwater use by 70 percent.
+Ramping down reliance on coal-fired resources will help keep service affordable for TEP customers while significantly reducing air emissions and water consumption, eliminating the use of surface water for power generation and contributing to a reduction in groundwater use.

-In December 2023, TEP issued an all-source request for proposals (RFP) to .
+In December 2023, TEP issued an all-source request for proposals (RFP) to expand its wind and solar generation, energy storage systems and other resources such as energy efficiency.
 An all-source RFP provides an open and competitive process that allows us to gather information on the cost and availability of different resource types to determine how they can best fit into our comprehensive plan and complement our existing portfolio of resources.
-The company is seeking resources that can commence service as soon as May 1, 2026 but no later than May 1, 2027.

 Increasingly diverse, sustainable generation will create operational challenges that require new ways of managing the intermittency and variability of renewable resources.
 Through a partnership with the University of Arizona, TEP is using unique and highly customized forecasting models to predict solar and wind system production.

 TEP’s efficient and cost-effective natural gas generation resources will support the expansion of solar and wind systems while also reducing water usage and air emissions.
 The energy marketplace also is evolving to help utilities address intermittency and use traditional resources more efficiently.
-TEP joined the California Independent System Operator’s Energy Imbalance Market (EIM) in May 2022, allowing it to execute real-time energy trades in 15-minute increments to address short-term energy needs.
+In November 2024, TEP and other Arizona utilities announced plans to join Southwest Power Pool’s Markets+, a day-ahead and real-time energy market anticipated to span through the northwest, southwest and mountain west regions of the U.S.

 TEP is committed to a “greener investment” strategy as the company transitions from coal-fired generation to providing more renewable and natural gas-fired power.
 TEP offers an online dashboard that shows customers how much renewable power the company’s community-scale wind and solar power systems are generating in real time throughout the day.
 TEP’s commitment is also evidenced by its 2021 Credit Agreement, which offers the potential for annual adjustments to interest rate spreads and fees based on TEP’s achievement of certain sustainability-linked metrics.